andredublin/presentations/2014-12-01-intro-to-es6/slides.md

 * Background.
 * Goals.
-* Features for nodejs.
-* Features for the future.
+* Whats new?
-* When/How can I use it?
+* When and how can I use it?

 --